Advertisement

 Sarojini Naidu, a freedom fighter and poet, was the first Indian woman to be president of the Indian National Congress and to be appointed an Indian state governor.
 A close friend of Mohandas Gandhi, in 1917 Naidu helped found the Women’s India Association and later played a leading role in the civil disobedience movement in colonial India.
 Two years before her death, India gained its independence as a sovereign nation, becoming the largest democracy in the world.

-Ruth Handler, 1916-2002 Businesswoman and inventor
+Ruth Handler, 1916-2002, Businesswoman and inventor

-Ruth Handler.
+Ruth Handler

 Ruth Handler.
 (Photo by Bettmann/Getty Images)

-President of Mattel, a company she co-founded with her husband in 1945 and which was originally based out of their garage in California.
+Ruth Handler was president of Mattel, a company she co-founded with her husband in 1945 and which was originally based out of their garage in California.
 In 1959, the company launched the Barbie doll, the brainchild of Ruth Handler and one of the first dolls made that looked like a grown up.
 Within six years of Barbie’s launch, Mattel had become a Fortune 500 company.

-Murasaki Shikibu, c978-1016 Japanese novelist and poet
+Murasaki Shikibu, c978-1016, Japanese novelist and poet

 Murasaki Shikibu.
 (Photo by Culture Club/Getty Images)

-Maria Bochkareva, 1889-1920 Russian army officer
+Maria Bochkareva, 1889-1920, Russian army officer

 Maria Leontyevna Bochkareva.
 (Photo by Fine Art Images/Heritage Images/Getty Images)

-Maria was one of approximately 1,000 women who joined the Russian army in the First World War.
-The majority pretended to be male but Bochkareva was one of the few who didn't hide her gender.
 In 1917, following the first Russian revolution, she was made commander of Russia's first all-female Battalion of Death, at a time when no other countries permitted women in combat roles.
 Engineered to reinvigorate military morale, the battalion succeeded in taking German trenches on the Eastern front.

-Lily Parr, 1905-78 Professional footballer
+Lily Parr, 1905-78, Professional footballer

 Lily Parr.
 (Photo by B. Marshall/Fox Photos/Getty Images)

-One of the first English women to play football professionally, and a key figure in the development of the women’s game, Parr emerged through the Dick, Kerr’s Ladies team, playing exhibition matches in Lancashire during and after the First World War.
+One of the first English women to play football professionally, and a key figure in the development of the women’s game, Lily Parr emerged through the Dick, Kerr’s Ladies team, playing exhibition matches in Lancashire during and after the First World War.
 Parr played in a number of representative international matches and continued to play despite the Football Association’s ban on women’s football being played on affiliated grounds in England, in 1921.
 She has posthumously become an LGBT sporting icon.

 Helen Gwynne-Vaughan, 1879-1967 Pioneering RAF commandant